 CTI is the theatre industry’s leading training and professional development program.
 It covers the widest range of topics throughout the year and features over 100 of the most distinguished industry professionals as lecturers and panelists.

-CTI is a joint venture of the Broadway League, the trade association for the Broadway industry, and Theatre Development Fund, the leading non profit organization that supports commercial theater.
+CTI is a joint venture of the Broadway League, the trade association for the Broadway industry, and TDF, the leading non-profit organization that supports commercial theater.

 Tom Viertel – Executive Director (2013 – Present)